quantFactory/deep_LIQ/README.md

 dataset dimension:  35 *1470
 target variable is "Attrition" = 0,1

+4- models folder
+include Keras models files

 It is a HR analytics dataset that predicts employee attrition.

-**4. Documentation file will be added at later stage.
+ **Documentation file will be added at later stage.